arrow

 • smooth and quick performance, close to native.

-Xamarin lets developers reuse up to 96% of their code while redesigning UI components for each platform.
+#3.
+Xamarin is one of the most used mobile app development frameworks that lets developers reuse up to 96% of their code while redesigning UI components for each platform.
 Xamarin developers build code in C# or.NET and compile it into iOS and Android binaries.
 Top advantages of building mobile applications using Xamarin on the Microsoft architecture are:

 • ability to use MVVM and MVC design patterns to speed up development, make it easier for team members to work together, and make debugging easier;